oktadev/okta-blog/_source/_posts/2022-01-27-build-website-with-eleventy.md

 By default, 11ty will attempt to use port `8080` on localhost, so navigate to `http://localhost:8080`, and you can see your **Hello World** page.

-**NOTE:** If you are using Windows, you will need to open the index file you just created and resave it with `UTF-8` encoding as 11ty uses `UTF-16 LE` by default.
+**NOTE:** If you are using Windows, you will need to open the index file you just created and resave it with `UTF-8` encoding, as 11ty uses `UTF-16 LE` by default.

 ## Add a Couple of Static Pages